microsoft/pxt-microbit/docs/windows-app.md

 # Windows App Deprecation

 The Windows app is being deprecated by June 2022.
+Please use your web browser to access the website at https://makecode.microbit.org

 ## Moving Projects